 - Prepared dry masala

-- 3 large tomatoes finely chopped
+- 3 medium to large tomatoes, coarsely ground or finely chopped

-- ยผ teaspoon turmeric powder
+- ¼ teaspoon turmeric powder

 - 2 teaspoon Kashmiri red chili powder